EQUINE INFECTIOUS ANEMIA

 Please see prices below.

 **Please note: most lab samples are sent via FEDEX or MAIL.
 Keep this in mind when scheduling a Coggins test around weekends and holidays.

-1. Coggins $32 - (please allow for at least a 7 day turn-around for this test) Paper or electronic Coggin's are included in the price.
+1. Coggins $35 - (please allow for at least a 7 day turn-around for this test) Paper or electronic Coggin's are included in the price.

 2. Rush Coggins $55 - This Coggins is anytime less than a typical week turn-around.

 3. 2-hour Coggins $85 - This Coggins can only be run on certain days of the week and blood must be drawn in the morning to allow us enough time to deliver the blood to the laboratory.